the729/go-libra/gopherjs-libra/README.md

 Several examples are included in [`example/nodejs`](https://github.com/the729/go-libra/tree/master/example/nodejs) folder.

+There is a [pure frontend Libra blockchain explorer](http://pg.wutj.info/web_client/), based on gopherjs-libra.

 ## Generating Libra Accounts

 This library does not handle account generation based on mnemonic.
 You will have to manage your public-private key pairs with other wallet libraries.